tapted/pub-dartlang/app/doc/index.markdown

 of all of the packages.
 This also makes sure you use the same versions of stuff when you deploy your app to production.

-When you are ready to upgrade your dependencies to the latest versions, do:
+When you are ready to upgrade your dependencies to the latest versions, delete the `pubspec.lock` file and re-run Tavern.

-    $ pub upgrade

-This tells pub to regenerate the lockfile using the newest available versions of your package's dependencies.
-If you only want to upgrade a specific dependency, you can specify that too:

-    $ pub upgrade transmogrify

-This upgrades `transmogrify` to the latest version but leaves everything else the same.

 ## Publishing a package

 <div class="learn-more">
   <a href="/doc/pub-lish.html">
-  Learn more about <tt>pub publish</tt> &rarr;
+  Learn more about publishing packages &rarr;
   </a>
 </div>

-Pub isn't just for using other people's packages.
+Tavern isn't just for using other people's packages.
 It also allows you to share your packages with the world.
-Once you've written some useful code and you want everyone else to be able to use it, just run:
+Once you've written some useful code and you want everyone else to be able to use it, then look at the [publish instructions](/doc/pub-lish.html) for how to share your package.

-    $ pub publish

-Pub will check to make sure that your package follows the [pubspec format](pubspec.html) and [package layout conventions](package-layout.html), and then upload your package to [pub.dartlang.org](http://pub.dartlang.org).
-Then any Pub user will be able to download it or depend on it in their pubspecs.
+Tavern will check to make sure that your package follows the [pubspec format](pubspec.html) and [package layout conventions](package-layout.html), and then upload your package to [tavern.org](http://tavern.org).
+Then any Tavern user will be able to download it or depend on it in their pubspecs.
 For example, if you just published version 1.0.0 of a package named `transmogrify`, then they can write:

 {% highlight yaml %}
 dependencies: